- Principals Report Week 4 Term 4

 - Religion – so that a balance of Catholic and non-Catholic children is achieved especially in Sacramental years.

 My firm belief is that teachers are in the best position to decide a child’s placement because they know all the children in their classes and have a view of the ‘big picture’.
 However, I invite parents to inform me of anything that you feel needs to be considered, for your own child’s well-being or development.
-There is now 2 weeks’ time in which to notify me of your concerns, in writing.
-After the cut-off date of Friday 20thNovember, it will not be possible to take further wishes into account.
+I have allowed 3 weeks’ time in which to notify me of your concerns, in writing.
+After the cut-off date of Friday 19thNovember, it will not be possible to take further wishes into account.

 Information needs to be provided each year as circumstances can change.
 I will do my best to accommodate your wishes but will not promise anything!
 Please be aware that requests for particular teachers will NOT be considered.